jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

     # pytouch.py

 #### Using the Buildroot cross-toolchain

 Some quick notes on using the cross-toolchain.

 The toolchain gets installed under the build output/host directory.

-In my example where I used an external build directory
+In my example where I used an external build directory of `/br5/rpi3`

     ~/buildroot$ make O=/br5/rpi3 jumpnow_rpi3_defconfig

-My build output ended up here
+my build output ended up here

     /br5/rpi3/host